 For years, some health practitioners have been using cola and other carbonated beverages to treat those with food stuck in their throats.

 When soda enters your stomach, it releases gasses.
 These gasses help disintegrate the bone and build up pressure that can dislodge it.

 Vinegar is very acidic.
 Drinking vinegar may help break down the fish bone, making it softer and easier to swallow.

-Try diluting 2 tablespoons of vinegar in a cup of water, or drinking 1 tablespoon straight.
-Apple cider vinegar is a good option that doesn’t taste too bad, especially with honey.
+Try diluting 2 tablespoons of vinegar in a cup of water or drinking 1 tablespoon straight.
+Apple cider vinegar is a good option that does not taste too bad, especially with honey.